-bileBile: What is it?
+Bile: What is it?

 The liver and gallbladder are involved in the formation of bile.
 Bile is primarily well-known as a digestive secretion that helps to digest fats.
-Bile does way more than this however and is actually very important for overall health.
+Bile does way more than this however and is very important for overall health.
 In fact, if you are facing health challenges involved with digestion, you might be dealing with a bile production issue.

-In this article, I am going to breakdown the functions of bile, why they are important for overall health, and how to make sure your liver and gallbladder are working properly to produce it.
+In this article, I am going to break down the functions of bile, why they are important for overall health, and how to make sure your liver and gallbladder are working properly to produce it.

 Liver & Gallbladder Functions

-The liver has many of its own functions.
+The liver has many functions.
 It works to filter toxins from the body, store energy and nutrients, and produce bile for fat digestion.
 This is a small list of roles the liver serves.
-In reality, the liver does many things that are all crucial for overall health.
+In reality, the liver does many things that are crucial for overall health.
 This may be why in some cultures the liver is seen as the most important organ in the human body.

 The gallbladder on the other hand has a much more limited role.
-While bile is produced in the liver, it is actually stored in the gallbladder in quantities of about 50 mL to be released after we consume a meal.
+While bile is produced in the liver, it is stored in the gallbladder in quantities of about 50 mL to be released after we consume a meal.
 The combined role of the liver and gallbladder helps to ensure we are properly metabolizing fats and excreting unwanted toxins from the body.

 What is Bile?